-Future time perspectives, or expectations from the future tend to serve as guidelines, especially in uncertain situations, such as those experienced by released prisons returning to society, by cognitively structuring the future and by evaluating possible means (strategies) and outcomes (Trommsdorf, 1994).
-Landau (1975) who studied future time perspectives of incarcerated individuals noted that one of the more salient and problematic behavior patterns of delinquents is that they are deficiencies in different aspects of time perception.
-Accordingly, he argues, most criminals will manifest an impulsive and impatient behavior that will impede their planning ability in relation to the future as they tend to be over-concerned with immediate needs and gratifications.

-Worth noting, and contrary to the above, is that majority of participants in this study did not present any grandiose expectations from their employment and demonstrated more modest goals that align with normative way of thinking.
-In fact, some emphasized that they gave up on their unrealistic dreams.
-Explains one of the participants: “…I would be happy to go back to my old job, from before I went to prison, but I am happy with what I have—helping my daughter in her event planning business.”
-(Interviewee #11).
-Another participant explains: “… I do not have any grandiose aspirations; just earn a decent living, not making millions.”
-(Interviewee #17).
-With age, the dreams of making it big are more realistic as explained by another participant: “…I do what I love … I do not aspire for much; I am 70 years old; I got old.
-I do things according to my ability.”
-(Interviewee #14).
+The majority of participants in this study did not report any grandiose expectations from their employment.
+They demonstrated relatively modest goals that align with normative ways of thinking.
+Some emphasized that they had given up on unrealistic dreams:

+I would be happy to go back to my old job, from before I went to prison, but I am happy with what I have—helping my daughter in her event-planning business.
+(Interviewee #11)

+Another participant explained:

+I don’t have any grandiose aspirations; just earn a decent living, not making millions.
+(Interviewee #17)

+With age, dreams become more realistic, as explained by another participant:

+I do what I love … I don’t aspire for much; I am 70 years old; I got old.
+I do things according to my ability.
+(Interviewee #14)

-Two of the participants in this study discussed employment that benefit society.
-In fact, both talked about their desire to work as a lifeguard, and work with others to feel they can contribute.
-One of them said:
+One of the participants discussed employment that benefits society, talking about their desire to work as a lifeguard and to work with others and feel that they can contribute:

-I have this way that I planned for me… I work in saving [lifeguard], so I can teach swimming, aqua therapy, surfing classes, be responsible on pools, operating pools, and managing pools.
+I have this path that I planned for myself … I work as a lifeguard, so I can teach swimming, aqua therapy, surfing classes, be responsible for pools, operating pools, and managing pools.
 It's also very dynamic with kids.
-(Interviewee #1).
+(Interviewee #1)

-Other participants expressed their desire to invest in rebuilding a family life.
-One of the participant’s said: “I am a father, I have a seven-year-old son, with God blessing I will be a husband” (Interviewee #7).
-A more elaborated expression of the above was presented by the following participant a father of five, who said: “…I want to have time to spend with our children.
-Shame I do not have more time to be with the children.”
-(Interviewee, #3).
+Other participants expressed their desire to invest in rebuilding a family life:

+I am a father, I have a seven-year-old son, with God’s help I will be a husband.
+(Interviewee #7)

+A father of five said:

+I want to have time to spend with our children.
+It’s a shame I don’t have more time to be with the children.
+(Interviewee #3)

-Two of the participants discussed their desire to gain additional professional knowledge so that they can advance their career.
-One of the participants said:
+Two of the participants discussed their desire to gain additional professional knowledge to advance their careers:

 I work in internet infrastructure all over the country.
 It is a very technical thing that I connect with.
 I do not have any formal training for it but would like to get some.
 I want to learn as much as I can, to gain as much knowledge as possible.
-(Interviewee #7).
+(Interviewee #7)

-Aside from making plans for the future in terms of employment, family and education/vocational training, some participants emphasized their commitment to desist from crime.
-In the words of one of the participants: “I am never going back to prison.
-If it depends on me, I will never go back!”
+Aside from making plans for the future regarding employment, family and education/vocational training, some participants emphasized their commitment to desisting from crime:

+I am never going back to prison.
+If it’s up to me, I will never go back!
 (Interviewee #5).

-Another participant who became religious explained: “Your mind begins to repent.
-With God’s will and strong believe, God will not let me fall back down [to criminality].”
-(Interviewee #16).
+Another participant, who became religious, explained:

+Your mind begins to repent.
+With God’s will and strong faith, God will not let me fall back down [to criminality].
+(Interviewee #16)